User Guide

 Install the CLI with a single command.
 Works on macOS and Linux.

-curl -fsSL https://raw.githubusercontent.com/get-bassh/bassh-site/main/install.sh | bash
+curl -fsSL https://raw.githubusercontent.com/get-bassh/bassh/main/install.sh | bash

 source ~/.zshrc # or ~/.bashrc